Get Started

 Go to urgent care when you are sick or have an injury that does not appear to be life-threatening that can’t wait until the next day.

-A Primary Care Provider or PCP is a person or clinic that provides medical care.
-You will pick one doctor to see for all your health care needs.
-Your PCP can be a:
+A primary care provider or PCP is a health care professional or clinic that provides medical care.
+You will need to pick one doctor to see for all your health care needs.
+Depending on your age and gender, your doctor can be a:

 - General practitioner.